scikit-hep/resample/README.rst

 .. skip-marker-do-not-remove

-resample provides a set of tools for performing randomisation-based inference in Python through the use of data resampling and Monte Carlo permutation tests.
+Perform randomisation-based inference in Python through the use of data resampling and Monte Carlo permutation tests.

 Features
 --------